Saucony Kinvara 12 review TL;DR: if you are looking for a fast running trainer, look no further than the Saucony Kinvara 12.

 - Do you like to be in control of your running stride?

 - Do you prefer shoes that stand out from the crowd with their bold colors?

 - Do you prefer shoes that have a bit more room at the front?

 - Do you like running?

 If the answer to those questions is yes, you should buy the Kinvara 12.
-You will get more use out of it than those carbon enhanced racing shoes and also enjoy the process way better.
-The Kinvara isn't the cheapest running trainer but it's also not super expensive: considering the joy it provides when you run in them, they are totally worth the price.
+You will get more use out of it than those carbon enhanced racing shoes and enjoy the process way better.
+The Kinvara isn't the cheapest running trainer, but it's also not super expensive: considering the joy it provides when you run in them, they are worth the price.

-The Brooks Hyperion Tempo is probably the best running trainer that was released in 2020.
-It is light, responsive and springy, all the while being super comfortable and supportive.
+The Brooks Hyperion Tempo is probably the best running trainer released in 2020.
+It is light, responsive, and springy while being super comfortable and supportive.
 The DNA Flash midsole makes each landing buttery smooth and running a great experience overall.

 The Nike Air Zoom Pegasus 37 is a versatile running trainer.
-It combines the supportive React foam with the Zoom Air pockets, the latter being only under the forefoot as opposed to the full-length version found in the shoes' predecessor.
-For non-competitive runners who like their Nikes, these are the shoes to go for.
+It combines the supportive React foam with the Zoom Air pockets, the latter being only under the forefoot instead of the full-length version found in the shoes' predecessor.
+These are the shoes to go for non-competitive runners who like their Nikes.